Simplifying Sourdough | My Basic Bread Process for Beginners

 FEEDING THE STARTER

 A quick note on starter – a strong, reliable starter is the number one factor in baking sourdough.
-It’s a must.
+Non-negotiable.
 I made 4 attempts at making my own starter and could never get it going strong enough to where it was rising consistently, which means my loaves weren’t rising consistently (or at all).
 Finally, I gave up trying to create my own starter (although many have great luck with it!) and got some more established starter from a friend – that made all the difference.

 I keep my starter in the fridge when I’m not actively baking with it to “pause” it and save flour, because if it’s out on the counter at room temperature, it’ll need to be fed daily.
 I work backwards from the day I want to have fresh bread and count back 2 days to get started - so if I want fresh bread on Saturday, I’ll start on Thursday by getting my starter out of the fridge, letting it come to room temperature, and feeding it once or twice that day.
 Friday morning, I’ll feed it one more time before it’s time to make dough Friday afternoon.
 Saturday morning, we bake!